jtran/light-remote/README.markdown

 Controls lights made by [saikoLED](http://saikoled.com/) which have an 802.11b WiFi card.
+These lights run using an Arduino Uno and use all open source software and open standards.

 # Install

-gem dependencies
+Install gem dependencies.

-- serialport
+`gem install serialport rosc`
-- rosc

 # Use